Chungakkunnu

-Chungakkunnu is a small town in Kannur district of Kerala State, India.
-It is located on the bank of river Bavali between Kelakam town and Hindu Pilgrim center Kottiyoor.
-Chungakkunnu was a famous place for settlement during Malabar Migration.
+Chungakkunnu is a village in Kottiyoor Grama Panchayat in Kannur district of Kerala, India.
+It is located on the bank of the Bavali River between Kelakam town and Hindu Pilgrim center Kottiyoor.
+Chungakkunnu was a famous place for settlement during the Malabar Migration.
 More than 2000 migrated families still live here.
-And it is well known for its timber merchants.
-Most of the people depend on agriculture for their livelihood.
-Rubber, Coconut, Cashew, and Black pepper are main crops cultivated here.
+Chungakkunnu is well known for its timber merchants.
+Most of the people depend on agriculture for their livelihood. the main crops cultivated here are rubber,coconut, cashew and black pepper.